Raina N. Fichorova, MD, PhD

 Yasmin is a PGY-1 at Baylor’s Family Medicine Program, who truly exemplifies her alma mater’s mission statement: “Worship of God through service to mankind.”
 While at Meharry Medical College, she developed a passion for primary care, with a specific interest in women’s preventative health and education in underserved communities.
 During her first two years of medical school, she sat on the board of directors for Meharry’s student-run community clinic, 12 South, where patients got basic medical care, free of charge, every week.
 Yasmin spent the spring break of her first year traveling to Fusagasuga, Colombia, for a medical mission trip where she provided medical care for thousands of impoverished women and children.
 In the summer after her first year, Yasmin wasa research trainee in Dr. Fichorova’s Genital Tract Biology Lab through the STARS Program.
 During this time, she investigated the effects of seminal plasma on Trichomonas vaginalis, furthering her interest in women’s health.
 Through sponsorships from the UHF/NMF, she developed the #WomensHealthMatters Initiative, aiming to provide nutrition and exercise information in the form of educational tools to women in underserved communities in Nashville.
 Yasmine plans to continue serving her community by providing nutritional health education, improving health literacy, and highlighting the importance of preventive medicine in underserved populations throughout Houston.

-Stefania is a student at the New Mission High School, and worked in the Laboratory of Genital Tract Biology through Student Success Jobs Program, an internship program where high school students are introduced to medical, health and science professions within Brigham and Women’s hospital.
-Exposure to the Fichorova lab has further inspired Stefania’s interest in an occupation involving science research.
-After high school, Stefania looks forward to studying Biochemistry and pursuing her passion for dance.
+Stefania attended the New Mission High School.
+She interned at the Laboratory of Genital Tract Biology through the Student Success Jobs Program, a program which introduces high school students to the medical, health and science professions within the Brigham and Women’s Hospital.
+Stefania’s experiences at the Fichorova lab inspired her interest in pursuing the sciences in the future.
+After high school, Stefania looks forward to studying Biochemistry and embracing her passion for dance.

 Vega graduated from the Complutense University of Madrid (Spain) with her Ph.D. degree in Microbiology and Parasitology in 2017.
 At that moment, she was joining a 4 years training as a resident in Clinical Microbiology in the Puerta de Hierro Hospital (Spain), which she finished in 2019.
 Her Ph.D. research focused on the immunomodulatory proprieties of the larval antigens of Anisakis simplex in mice and humans.
 She investigated how these antigens could modify the expression of surface molecules, cytokines and transcription factors, alone or combined with TLR agonists, in bone marrow dendritic cells.
 Also, she researched the relationship between the levels of Anti-A.simplex antibodies in the serum of healthy/septic individuals and the different subtypes of T/B cells.
 As a resident, she also participated in the development of a research project between the Puerta de Hierro Hospital and the Complutense University of Madrid (Spain).
 Her research there focused on the prevalence, and the relationship between endosymbionts and drug resistance or clinical outcomes of trichomoniasis.
 Vega started in Fichorova Lab on February 2020 as a Research Intern, where she focused on the research of new biome-friendly vaginal products for improved genital health in women with the Genitourinary Syndrome of Menopause.
 Outside the lab, Vega loves to learn new languages, travel and write.